 They developed their own platform called BARN: a system where the agency’s clients can log in to find their latest project files and track progress.
 But more importantly, it allows Pixelfarm to automatically generate projects in Wrike based on their project planning.
 It also creates project summaries using Wrike's time tracker which records time spent, and therefore overall costs.

 Now Pixelfarm spends less time creating and assigning projects.
-By integrating Wrike into BARN, their workflow is much smoother.
+By integrating Wrike financial management into BARN, their workflow is much smoother.
 This is how it works:

 - An account manager begins by creating new project estimates in BARN.
 A Google spreadsheet is generated based on a chosen template, and the account manager fills out task names, descriptions, responsible staff, time estimated, and predicted costs.